 The parody opening.
 The fight scene is hilariously over-the-top, and played totally straight in the Naked Gun style, with lots of little jokes thrown in everywhere.
 All the while, Captain Hocken struggles to pull out his gun and Nordberg references OJ Simpson's football career by trying to spike a baby.
 And then come the postal workers...

 One of the prison guards, played by none other than R. Lee Ermey, discovers a note from one of the inmates while they're all in the cafeteria.
 Another inmate tries to stop Ermey's character from reading the note and Ermey barks in his trademark Drill Sergeant Nasty tone of voice: "Buzz off, Buttercheeks!"

 Drebin and Rocko digging their way out of prison and finding themselves in the yard of a public school, where everyone promptly pulls out guns and tries to shoot them to bits.

 The reprise of the TV series "Cigarette?"
 "Yes, I know."
 Running Gag.

 Drebin is trying to find someone to call for reinforcements, and works his way down a row of waiting cab-drivers, all of who babble at him in various foreign languages.
 The last cabbie is revealed to be a black guy wearing an African-themed outfit.
 Frank stares at him for a moment, says "Forget it." and runs off.
 The cabbie, speaking with a flawless British accent: "I wonder what the devil he wanted!"

 "And for his tale of genetics gone haywire in a retirement community, Steven Spielberg, "Geriatric Park."

 The entire "This Could Be the Start of Something Big" sequence.

-right after that, he finds out Anna Nicole Smith's Character is a man.
+Right after that, he finds out Anna Nicole Smith's Character has a penis.